 Molly Shannon dies over the course of a year in the film Other People.
 This may seem like a strange premise for a comedy.
 But the film, written by Saturday Night Live's out head writer, Chris Kelly, reminds viewers that comedy and tragedy are two sides of the same coin.
 Inspired by Kelly's experience caring for his dying mother, Other People also stars Jesse Plemons as a gay son tasked to do the same, while figuring his own life out in the process.
 Gay comedic characters rarely, if ever, receive this level of humanity and nuance.

-Director Céline Sciamma (Tomboy, Girlhood) is the master of coming-of-age films.
-She continues to impress in the French production Being 17, which portrays an interracial teen relationship where violence turns into passion and love.
+Director Andre Techine (Wild Reeds, Strayed) is a master of coming-of-age films.
+He continues to impress in the French production Being 17, which portrays an interracial teen relationship where violence turns into passion and love.
 Ooh la la!

 Absolutely Fabulous: The Movie

 LGBT fans welcomed Edina and Patsy -- the glamorous heroines of the cult British comedy Absolutely Fabulous -- back with open arms in their first feature film this summer.
 The movie was a nostalgic treat for longtime lovers of the duo, with many celebrity cameos to boot.
 Now in their 60s, Edina and Patsy continue to remind viewers and Hollywood that one can be fabulous at any age.

 It's a tale as old as time: A young Cuban hairdresser to drag queens, Jesus (Hector Medina), dreams of wearing his own wig onstage.
 Finally, he gets the opportunity to shine, but a reunion with his estranged father may force him to give up the limelight.

 Don't Call Me Son